stephanbrez/auto-py-env/README.md

 ### Manual Activation

 If you want to override the specified directories or not use automatic activation, you can manually run the script:

 ```sh
 cd /desired/directory
 source /path/to/conda-auto-activate.sh
 ```

+### Environment Creation

+When the script finds an environment.yml file, it will automatically create an environment if it doesn't exist yet.
+If the current directory is in your default conda envs paths (envs directories setting), it will create the environment there.
+Otherwise, it will create it in the ./envs directory of the current working directory.

 ## Configuration

 The script has two groups of configuration options:

 1. **Mandatory**:
    - `ENV_DIRECTORIES`: Specifies which directories are monitored for conda activation.
 2. **Optional**:

 - `PACKAGE_MANAGER`: Specifies the package manager to use.
 Can be either `conda` or `mamba`.
 Defaults to `mamba`.
   - `STRICTNESS_LEVEL`: Controls the validation checks run on `environment.yml`.
 Defaults to `1`.
   - `DANGEROUS_PACKAGES`: List of dangerous packages to check for in `environment.yml`.
   - `TRUSTED_CHANNELS`: List of trusted channels to check for in `environment.yml`.
 Defaults to `conda-forge` and `defaults`.

 ### ENV_DIRECTORIES